isindir/sops-secrets-operator/README.md

 > access to one of these is needed.
 For more information see `sops`
 > documentation.

+## Example procedure to upgrade from one `SopsSecret` API version to another

+Please see document here: [SopsSecret API and Operator Upgrade](docs/api_upgrade_example/README.md)

 # License

 Mozilla Public License Version 2.0